 Part of creating a successful summer program is fostering a strong sense of community among the students, and involving the students in the scientific community as a whole.
 To achieve this sense of community, we held weekly meetings for the students to discuss their work, participated in an end-of-the-summer research symposium with the other research based summer programs on campus, and had a plethora of other social events.
 To have students participate in the academic community at large, we encourage students to attend conferences to both present their material and talk to other mathematicians, both in their age group and those more experienced.

-Each of our students attended some conference of the mathematical community at some point during the summer of 2012.
+For the summer program of 2013, every student presented their work to students and professors from other programs and disciplines.
 Our program encourages conference travel because it encourages interaction and introduction to the mathematics community at large.
 The conferences that we travel to are small and largely undergraduate oriented to avoid putting students in intimidating environments and to give them an opportunity to interact with students their own age.

-The algebraic geometry group also attended an undergraduate research symposium at Mt.
-Holyoke college in Massachusetts.
-This was a small symposium of students from Mt.
-Holyoke, Williams, and our own students.
+All of our students participated in a small symposium of REU funded programs from UMass Amherst, Smith, Mt.
+Holyoke, Williams, and Yale.
 This was a particularly nice opportunity for our students to interact with the mathematics community at large.

 End of Program Symposium

-At the end of the year we participated in a research symposium with the other REU programs at UConn over the summer of 2012, which included programs in chemistry, physiology and neurobiology, and chemical engineering.
+Following the tradition from last year, at the end of the summer we participated in a research symposium with the other REU programs at UConn over the summer of 2013, which included programs in chemistry, physiology and neurobiology, and chemical engineering.
 This made for a fun activity for the end of the summer, and gave the students another opportunity to bond and share their research with others.

 A primary skill that our program focuses on building is a student’s ability to talk about mathematics and communicate her or his work.
 This is an important skill for a researcher to have, and our research summer program gives us a unique time to work on this talent which is hard to work into a traditional curriculum.